Subaru-PFS/pfs_helpdesk_tutorial/docs/01_03_integration_test.md

 $ setup pfs_pipe2d
 ```

-(Optional) For individual users, replace the default `drp_pfs_data` package with a local version:
+(Optional) In most cases, users can directly use the shared installation of `drp_pfs_data`.
+Only in case that one wants to install curated calibs, then for individual users, he should replace the default `drp_pfs_data` package with a local version:
-(This is only necessary if you will install curated calibs; otherwise the shared install is fine.)

 ```
 $ setup -jr $WORKDIR/(username)/packages/drp_pfs_data